 Unique blend of tastes in cocktail community

-Hong Kong’s unique mix of history and population – local Hong Kongese, British culture, international expats, and recent Chinese influence, has shaped a cocktail consumer base that is a step ahead and unique, among cities across Asia.
+Hong Kong S.A.R China's unique mix of history and population – local Hong Kongese, British culture, international expats, and recent Chinese influence, has shaped a cocktail consumer base that is a step ahead and unique, among cities across Asia.

-The Hong Kong cocktail scene today is full of pioneers.
-Operators who have spent time overseas, such as Calvin Ku of the Buzz Group, returned to a booming Hong Kong, full of ideas and concepts to find, as Calvin recalls, “A growing community of expats and locals were returning and demanding more diverse choices, improved service and experiences”.
+The Hong Kong S.A.R China cocktail scene today is full of pioneers.
+Operators who have spent time overseas, such as Calvin Ku of the Buzz Group, returned to a booming Hong Kong S.A.R China, full of ideas and concepts to find, as Calvin recalls, “A growing community of expats and locals were returning and demanding more diverse choices, improved service and experiences”.